usr-thomas/ApertureOSnew/README.md

 Desktop bg is easy, just download the wallpaper.png and set it as your background.
 If you have another background, skip this part.

-Fastfetch is more complicated though, as you have to put some commands in **~/.bashrc because** i was too lazy to learn json to just add some variables at the end.

 ****Fastfetch**

 Install fastfetch: